miyu/bootcamp/200_DS_Algo_Assignment_1.md

 **Program 3: Implement a open-addressing-based hashmap in C# or C++ with the same operations as above [15 points]**

-# Assignment: Dive into .NET Framework's ArrayList & HashMap implementations.
-[50 points]
+# Assignment: Dive into .NET Framework's ArrayList & HashMap implementations & system internals.
+[70 points]
+Read into hierarchical CPU caches: https://en.wikipedia.org/wiki/CPU_cache ... also, .NET Core is open source, so you can find, say, List<T>'s implementation on GitHub by googling ".NET Core List Github".

 **Program 4: Benchmark the performance of your ArrayList vs .NET's built-in List of T. Which is faster/slower?
 Do a similar performance test for your hashmap.
 [15 points]**

 **Q5: Find .NET's List and Dictionary source code (hint: it's on github).
 Why is their Array-List about the same speed as yours (hopefully)?
 Why is their Dictionary likely faster than yours by far?
 Try to fully understand the implementations.
 [35 points]**

+**Program 5: Experimentally verify the performance characteristics of O(1) vs O(N) operations (1. appending to a list vs accessing it 2. for a new hashmap, inserting N entries, then looking up the values for a key).
+Graph the performance for collections of size from 0 to 1000000.
+You should notice various "cliffs" in your graph.
+What causes these?
+[20 points]**